Tiberriver256/azure-devops-node-api/docs/tutorials/working-with-work-items.md

 ## Conclusion

-This tutorial has provided a comprehensive guide to working with Azure DevOps work items using the Node.js API.
+This tutorial has provided a comprehensive guide to working with Azure DevOps work items using the Azure DevOps Node API.
 You've learned how to:

 - Connect to Azure DevOps
 - Retrieve individual and multiple work items